vecnatechnologies/backbone-torso/docs/modules/behaviors/DATA_BEHAVIOR.md

     postsDataBehavior.toJSON(); // returns an array of objects containing the post objects.
 Equivalent to articleDataBehavior.data.privateCollection.toJSON();
     postsDataBehavior.get('text'); // returns an array containing each post's text.
 Equivalent to articleDataBehavior.data.privateCollection.pluck('text');
-    postsDataBehavior.get('id'); // [ 'yesterday-by-the-river', 'tomorrow-by-the-sea' ] or undefined if the post with those ids do not exist on the server (or a subset if only a single post exists on the server).
+    postsDataBehavior.get('id'); // `[ 'yesterday-by-the-river', 'tomorrow-by-the-sea' ]` or undefined if the posts with those ids do not exist on the server (or a subset if only a single post exists on the server). postsDataBehavior.getModels(): // an array of all post models matching the ids `[ 'yesterday-by-the-river', 'tomorrow-by-the-sea' ]` or an empty array if the posts with those ids do not exist on the server (or a subset if only a single post exists on the server)..
     ```
 * returnSingleResult === true
     ```JavaScript